bjzhang/open_log/log2015linaro.markdown

 15:07 2015-10-29
 ----------------
 0. TODO
-    1.  there is no relationship between generic gpio_chip and mockup gpio_stat.
+    1. DONE: there is no relationship between generic gpio_chip and mockup gpio_stat.
-    2.  add multi gpio_chip to test overlap:
+    2. DONE: add multi gpio_chip to test overlap:
     ```
         GPIO integer space overlap, cannot add chip\n");
     ```
-    3.  probe failed, but driver already insert. is it normal?
+    3. DONE: probe failed, but driver already insert. is it normal?
         1.  improve gpiochip_add_to_list: add better overlap check; add base conflict check to avoid the failure of gpiochip_sysfs_register.
+    4. DONE: write proper label for gpio-mockup gpiochip.
+    5. DONE: test base == -1;

 1.  there are pros and cons if we do not support device tree.
 pros: do not need to mix with the real hardware dts.